AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/edge-delivery-services.md

 feature: Cloud Manager, Developing
 role: Admin, Architect, Developer
 ---
-# Edge Delivery Services Support in Cloud Manager {#edge-delivery-services}
+# Edge Delivery Services support in Cloud Manager {#edge-delivery-services}

 Learn how to use your Edge Delivery Services license to create an Edge Delivery Services site.